VanguardArchitecture/vanguard-standards/project-naming.md

-Migrated back to (README.md) until it is too big.
+To encourage simplicity, the information about proejct naming has migrated back to (./README.md) until the information about project naming is too big.